FriedLabJHU/FriedLabJHU/README.md

 We are improving science by ...
 - Developing methods that combine crosslinking, mass spectrometry, and NanoPore technology
-- Useing directed evolution to get proteins and RNA to do our bidding
+- Using directed evolution to get proteins and nucleic acids to do our bidding
 - Collaborating with other scientists from across the world
 - Sharing data, maintaining science transparent and open, and placing inclusiveness at the core of our values